bcdev/epr-api/README.txt

     makes it possible to read any data field contained in a product file.

     The epr-c-api is written in pure ANSI C and should compile with every ANSI conformant C-compiler.
-Just copy all *.h *.c files contained in the src/ folder of the distribution to your own source folder of your project and include them in your development environment.
+Just copy all '*.h' and '*.c' files contained in the 'src' folder of the distribution to your own source folder of your project and include them in your development environment.

-    Use make to generate a dynamic library of the epr-c-api.

     Examples:

        You'll find some starting points for your own applications in the examples
        directory:

        epr_api-XXX/
          |- src/examples/         - contains source code examples for developers
            |- write_bands.c